top of page

 It’s a question every founder wrestles with, and the answer depends on who will help you maintain your business so that you can focus on growth.

 That could mean hiring a salesperson to close more deals for you, or a creative to do more of the manual labor.
-You might opt to hire a CMO if that’s a personal weakness.
-The point is, fill in the gaps (your personal weak points), with a bias towards the particular space that promises the greatest immediate ROI for your agency.
+You might also opt to hire a CMO.
+Fill in the gaps (your personal weak points), with a bias towards the particular space that promises the greatest immediate ROI for your agency.

 From there, implement systems and establish workflows and procedures to make your hires’ lives easier.
 Use project management tools such as Monday or Trello to centralize task management, and host regular meetings to hold more nuanced conversations and build team chemistry.